Victor-Mufasa/Phase-3-Project/README.md

 - **5. To determine the best-performing machine learning model for predicting SyriaTel telecom customer churn.**

 ## **Dataset**
-The dataset used for analysis and prections [data](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset) from kaggle updated 8 years ago
+The dataset used for analysis and prections [data](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset) was gotten from kaggle updated 8 years ago

 ### **Data Preprocessing**
-- 1. The data was clean i.e. no missing values and no duplicates
+- The data was clean i.e. no missing values and no duplicates

 ### **Analytical Approach**
 - **Descriptive Statistics** -- Calculated mean churn by state, new and customers